reflectoring/reflectoring.github.io/_posts/2021-03-27-first-java-program-robot-arena.md

 class Application {

   public static void main(String[] args) {
     Robot c3po = new Robot("C3PO");
     System.out.println(c3po.rockPaperScissors());
   }

 }
 ```

 This class has a `main()` method, just like in the previous levels.
 In this method, with `Robot c3po = new Robot("C3PO");` we create an object of type `Robot` and store it in a variable with the name `c3po`.
 With the `new` keyword, we tell Java that we want to call a constructor method.
-In the end, this line of code calls the `Robot()` constructor method we have declared in the `Robot` class.
+In the end, this line of code calls the `Robot()` constructor method we have declared earlier in the `Robot` class.
 Since it requires a robot name as an input parameter, we pass the name "C3PO".

 We now have an object of type `Robot` and can let it play Rock, Paper, Scissors by calling the `rockPaperScissors()` method, which we do in the next line.
 We pass the result of that method into the `System.out.println()` method to print it out on the console.

 Before you run the program, think about what will happen.
 Then, run it, and see if you were right!

-The program should print out either `rock`, `paper`, or `scissors`.
+The program should print out either "rock", "paper", or "scissors".
+Run it a couple times to see what happens!

 ## Level 4 - A Robot Arena

 Now we can create robot objects that play Rock, Paper, Scissors.
 It would be fun to let two robots fight a duel, wouldn't it?

-Let's build an arena in which we can pit two robots against each other!
+**Let's build an arena in which we can pit two robots against each other!**

 First, create a new package `level4` and copy the `Robot` class from the previous level into this package.
 Then, create a new class in this package with the name `Arena` and copy the following code into it: